 The narrator of the novel is never referred to by name.
 At the beginning of the novel, the Narrator is a frustrated corporate slave, living out a dull, emasculated life.
-The Narrator soon begins to… (read full character analysis)
+The Narrator soon begins to… read analysis of The Narrator

 Tyler Durden is the Narrator’s imaginary alter ego, the embodiment of his “death drive” and repressed masculinity.
-In many ways, though, Tyler is more “real” than the Narrator himself, as suggested by the fact… (read full character analysis)
+In many ways, though, Tyler is more “real” than the Narrator himself, as suggested by the fact… read analysis of Tyler Durden

 Marla Singer is the only major female character in Fight Club, and a vague “love interest” for both Tyler and the Narrator.
-Like the Narrator at the beginning of the book, Marla is… (read full character analysis)
+Like the Narrator at the beginning of the book, Marla is… read analysis of Marla Singer

 Bob / Robert Paulson

 The Narrator first meets Bob at a testicular cancer support group, where he learns that Bob, a former champion body builder, lost his testicles after abusing steroids.
 Eventually, Bob joins fight club, because he sees it as a way to reclaim his lost masculinity through pain and violence.